EU finance chiefs grapple with economic fallout from attack

 Two weeks ago, the European Commission, the EU’s executive arm, predicted that economic growth in the euro zone will slow from 5.3% last year to 4% this year and 2.7% in 2023.

-Paolo Gentiloni, the European commissioner for economy, signaled Friday that those forecasts may already be out of date.
+Valdis Dombrovskis, the European Commission executive vice president in charge of the euro, signaled Friday that this outlook is already out of date.

-“We will pay a price economically for this war,” Gentiloni said in Paris.
+“Clearly this conflict will weigh on this,” Dombrovskis said.
+“The impacts are going to be unevenly distributed across countries and sectors.”

 While European Commission President Ursula von der Leyen said the new EU sanctions would “gradually erode Russia’s industrial base,” including by hindering the country’s ability to refine oil, she highlighted the bloc’s reliance on Russian fossil fuels and urged speedier development across Europe of renewable energy.